 Early History of the Garvant family

-Another 269 words (19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early Garvant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garvant research.
+Another 135 words (10 lines of text) covering the years 1000, 1527, 1595, 1558 and 1560 are included under the topic Early Garvant History in all our PDF Extended History products and printed products wherever possible.

 Garvant Spelling Variations

 Just like the English language, the Gaelic language of Ireland was not standardized in the Middle Ages.
 Therefore, one's name was often recorded under several different spellings during the life of its bearer.
 Spelling variations revealed in the search for the origins of the Garvant family name include Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.